-I get several emails every week from people who want to go to law school or are trying to figure out if they want to go to law school.
+I get several emails every week from people who are reaching out to me because they want to go to law school or are trying to figure out if they want to go to law school.
 Most are queer or trans activists or people who somehow want to transform the world and end various harmful and horrible dynamics impacting people and communities they are a part of or care about.
 I end up talking on the phone or in person to many of these people and saying a lot of the same things to them so I thought it might be useful to write them down.
-In general, these conversations are focused on helping them get past the national narratives we have all been fed that tell us that legal cases are the most effective way to dismantle systems of oppression and changing people's lives.
+In general, these conversations are focused on helping them get past the national narratives we have all be fed that tell us that legal cases are successful at dismantling systems of oppression and changing people's lives.
 If we compare that idea to what is really happening in the world and what social movements are strategizing about, we find a more complicated relationship between law and social movements that raises questions about whether becoming a lawyer is a good way to participate in transformative change, and if so, how.

-Here are a few things worth thinking about when considering law school:
+Some things to think about when considering law school: